os-js/manual.os-js.org/src/v3/resource/contrib/README.md

 * https://github.com/SpaceboyRoss01/osjs-devices-adapter - Adds all hardware devices to a root mountpoint
 * https://github.com/BurnaSmartLab/osjs-monster-adapter - OpenStack Swift object storage VFS adapter

-## Community

-* https://matrix.to/#/!lxLFDpQJHZtqePeIUK:matrix.org?via=matrix.org - Matrix channel linked to Gitter.
-Users without Github accounts can use this service as an alternative with a client like https://riot.im/app.